dhelgoe/Social-Network-API/README.md

 # Social-Network-API

 ## Installation
 Run the command npm i to install the necessary technologies.
-Run node server.js to run server locally.
+Run "npm run start" to run server locally.

 ## Usage
 This social media application allows users to share their thoughts, react to other users thoughts and create a friend list.